-Outside of the main group Eren’s motives, his true motivations, and Ymir’s story remain undiscovered.
+Outside of the main group Eren’s true motivations, and Ymir’s story remain undiscovered.

 It’s hard to imagine how this conflict could have been resolved more quickly than the bleak ending we witness in Chapter 139.

-The story of Ymir’s finally unfolded the front of us.
+The story of Ymir’s finally unfolded in front of us.
 She was also waiting to be released.